Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_non-titanium_client_applications_in_dashboard.md

 date: 2021-08-12
 ---

-To use Amplify Platform Services in your Android and iOS applications, you need to first register an application.
+To use Amplify Platform Services in your applications, you need to first register an application.
 Registering the application defines the name, platform, and other metadata about the application.
-Once you've registered the application, you can download the Appcelerator Platform Services (APS) SDK and use the libraries and frameworks to integrate Amplify Platform Services into your application.

 ## Register an application for services